CNeRG-IITKgp/ml/index.md

 	- Publications:

 		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
 "CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
 In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
 ACM, 2018.
-Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
+		-  Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
 "Learning Network Traffic Dynamics Using Temporal Point Process."
 In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
 IEEE, 2019.
-Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
+		- Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
 "Can Siamese Networks help in stance detection?."
 Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
 ACM, 2019.
-Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
-"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
-2019.

-		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
-"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
-In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
-ACM, 2018.
-Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
-"Learning Network Traffic Dynamics Using Temporal Point Process."
-In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
-IEEE, 2019.
-Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
-"Can Siamese Networks help in stance detection?."
-Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
-ACM, 2019.
-Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
-"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
-2019.

-		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
-"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
-In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
-ACM, 2018.
-Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
-"Learning Network Traffic Dynamics Using Temporal Point Process."
-In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
-IEEE, 2019.
-Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
-"Can Siamese Networks help in stance detection?."
-Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
-ACM, 2019.
-Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
-"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
-2019.

-		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
-"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
-In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
-ACM, 2018.
-Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
-"Learning Network Traffic Dynamics Using Temporal Point Process."
-In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
-IEEE, 2019.
-Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
-"Can Siamese Networks help in stance detection?."
-Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
-ACM, 2019.
-Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
+		- Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
 "AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
 2019.

 - ###  Aakash Verma